-My clients have learned that they’re unable to work on certain evenings because they’ve had a full meal, or because they done a strenuous workout that afternoon.
+My clients have learned that they cannot work on certain evenings because they’ve had a full meal or because they did a strenuous workout that afternoon.

-That way, they can change the days they plan to work, eat or exercise so as to achieve their goals without beating themselves up.
+That way, they can change the days they plan to work, eat or exercise to achieve their goals without beating themselves up.

-Or, they realise that they’re actually feeling fearful or overwhelmed because they don’t know how to go about doing the task or feel unsupported.
+Or, they realize that they’re feeling fearful or overwhelmed because they don’t know how to do the task or feel unsupported.

 It’s a win-win.